 If DMA-PB has to set an OMS between trading clients and exchanges for pre-trade compliance, it will cause additional latency and typically won't be accepted by algo traders.

 This is the most effective and realistic measure for DMA-PB to control risk.

 As mentioned above, to ensure loan safety, DMA-PB requires financed trading firms to use only delta neutral strategies, with max.
 2-3x leverage rate in the exchange to ensure low drawdown and low risk of liquidation.
 DMA-PB should implement below monitors to make sure the strategy is consistent with the thesis.

 There has to be a contingency plan once the client LTV / collateral coverage ratio gets unhealthy. but it's not wise to make immediate liquidation.
 The reason is that the trading client

 So the common approach, is that once the collateral level gets risky:

-3. If the client commits to top up collateral in the agreed timeline, that’s ok.
-But if the situation is bad (e.g., client does not respond while loss is quickly increasing, or client refuses or fails to top up collateral in time), direct market access prime brokerages will –
+- If the client commits to top up collateral in the agreed timeline, that's ok.
+But if the situation is bad (e.g., client does not respond while loss is quickly increasing, or client refuses or fails to top up collateral in time), DMA-PB will -

-3.1 switch their client’s API keys from trading to read-only, so client cannot trade any more.
-3.2 switch their monitor key from read-only to trading, and switch on a forced liquidation program to clear all the positions and convert all the assets into loan currency (e.g., USDT)
+- switch their client's API keys from trading to read-only, so client cannot trade any more.
+3.2 DMA-PB will switch their monitor key from read-only to trading, and switch on a forced liquidation program to clear all the positions and convert all the assets into loan currency (e.g., USDT)

 DMA-PB keep all the funds under their own exchange accounts while they need to distribute API keys and secrets to clients.
 It’s crucial to keep all the API keys and secrets within 100% safe control.